Thomas Kok: Career

 Born in Tilburg, Netherlands, Kok started playing football in the youth teams of SC 't Zand, Antwerp, and Willem II.
 He made his professional debut for Willem II on 14 May 2017, in a 3–1 home loss against Ajax, starting at left-back due to several injuries in the team.
 In January 2018, he was sent on a six-month loan to Dordrecht for six months, and later the move became permanent.

 In September 2020, he joined Norwegian second tier club Jerv, but a broken arm kept him out for most of the season.
 However, he became a key player for Jerv in the following season, reaching promotion to Eliteserien with the club.
 His contract expired after his second season at the club.

 In January 2022, Kok signed with German Regionalliga West club Preußen Münster, helping the team secure promotion to the 3.
 Liga in 2023.

 On 28 January 2025, Kok moved to Sportfreunde Lotte.
-Afer six months, he returned to the Netherlands, where he signed with De Graafschap.
+After six months, he returned to the Netherlands, where he signed with De Graafschap.